What is an ISO Internal Auditor?

 In general, there are five steps that you need to take to become an ISO-certified Internal Auditor.

-- Acquire the temperament and personal attributes needed to be a successful Internal Auditor.
+- Acquire the temperament and personal attributes needed to be a successful ISO Internal Auditor.
 Ideal attributes for internal auditors include being ethical, open-minded, diplomatic, observant, perceptive, tenacious, decisive, culturally sensitive, able to act with fortitude, etc.

-- Complete an ISO-certified internal auditor training course.
-You can choose between a 2-day conventional course or a 12-hour online course.
+- You can choose between a 2-day conventional course or a 12-hour online course.

-- Finally, have yourself evaluated as a competent internal auditor.
+- Undertake internal audits as often as possible.
+Three times a year is considered the minimum number of internal audits needed to maintain auditing skills.
+Finally, have yourself evaluated as a competent ISO internal auditor.
 Typically, this is done by a QHSE Manager or equivalent and recorded in your personal training/competency record.

 What knowledge, skills, certifications, or characteristics do you need to become an ISO Internal Auditor?